alexanderneville/docs/development/vcs/tracking-changes.md

 ```

 The `-m` flag is used to provide a commit message.
 Committing without
-the `-m` flag will open the user\'s preferred editor to enter a message.
+the `-m` flag will open the user's preferred editor to enter a message.
 The `-a` flag can be used to stage and commit all changes to the working
 directory, effectively bypassing the staging area.